circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

     docker run --volumes-from configs app-image:1.2.3
 ```

-The same way, if you application produces some artifacts need to be stored, you can copy them from Remote Docker:
+In the same way, if your application produces some artifacts that need to be stored, you can copy them from Remote Docker:

 ``` YAML
 - run: |
     # starting container with our application